PiotrPyszniak/portfolio/README.md

 ## About me

 My name is Piotr Pyszniak.
-I am a commodity engineer.
-I graduated from the University of Life Sciences in Lublin, Poland.
-I have started to be interested in software testing.
-My goal is to develop testing knowlage and technical skills.
+I am Software tester at the beginning of professional career in this field.
+I have 6 months of experience in software testing.
+Focused on finding irregularities to improve quality of products for customers.
+I have completed vocational training and obtained the ISTQB Foundation Level certificate.
+Highly motivated for reaching advanced knowledge and constant development in the area of software testing.
 On this site I would like to share my all gained experience from personal studies and researches.

 ## Tools